-At times mother’s do not get enough credit.
-However, for this Mother’s Day let’s shine a light on the scientists who were also raising children.
+At times mothers do not get enough credit.
+However, today, let’s shine a light on the scientists who were raising children, at the same time they were making a tremendous impact in their fields.
 While one may have been discovering radium, another was writing the calculations to launch the Space Shuttle Program.
 These moms went far and beyond advocating another route through life, by discovering the wonders of anatomy to the further reaches beyond outer space.

 Photo Credit: CNN.com